Easements affecting school land

 - an electricity supplier wants to put a transformer on the corner of your school

 - the council wants to put a footpath across your school grounds.

 We'll need to confirm with you that the easement won’t have a negative impact on the school.
 For example; underground pipes might provide improved services but could affect where you can put new buildings.
 We'll consult with you during the process to ensure that where identifiable, negative impacts are mitigated.

 Contact your Property Advisor if you need an easement over someone’s land, for example, if you need to lay pipes across a neighbouring property for your school’s water supply.

-The Ministry’s consent will be required for an easement so do not negotiate directly with the neighbour.
-We will negotiate the arrangement and ensure any property amendments are recorded on the appropriate land title.
+The Ministry’s consent will be required for an easement so don't negotiate directly with the neighbour.
+We'll negotiate the arrangement and ensure any property amendments are recorded on the appropriate land title.

 Paying for easements

 Costs should be attributed to the party who receives the benefit of the easement.
-We will discuss costs related to easements with you before they are agreed.
+We'll discuss costs related to easements with you before they're agreed.

 Last reviewed: Has this been useful?
 Give us your feedback